dimi309/small3d/README.md

 ## Introduction

-This is a free, open source, minimalistic 3D framework for the programmer who would like to make games for using a basic set of libraries (glfw, glm, png, zlib, ogg, vorbis, portaudio, freetype, bzip) and relying on C++ to do the rest.
+This is a free, open source, minimalistic 3D framework for the programmer who would like to make games using a basic set of libraries (glfw, glm, png, zlib, ogg, vorbis, portaudio, freetype, bzip) and relying on C++ to do the rest.
 It helps you by providing you with cross-platform rendering functionality based on glfw and Vulkan (many thanks to the [Vulkan Tutorial](https://vulkan